jlab-hep/-rd53a_software_doc/docs/setup_database.md

 #IV.
 Setting for LocalDB
-Please open your browser and access the LocalDB viewer.<br>
+Open your browser and access the LocalDB viewer.<br>
 The url is [http://127.0.0.1:5000/localdb](http://127.0.0.1:5000/localdb) or https://IPADRESS:5000/localdb.<br><br>

 Go to the admin page following the instruction below.<br>